chains-project/bacardi/results/results_baseline_api_diff_cot/o3-mini-2025-01-31/3572a1ecc0154c61e05505aed56055b9c5e539a6/patches/patch1/responses/AppenderUtils.java_response.txt

    * @param topic the topic name for the current appender.
    * @param rotateThresholdKBytes threshold in kilobytes to rotate after.
    * @param context the logback context.
-   * @param maxRetentionHours the max retention in hours to keep old log files.
    */
   public static Appender<LogMessage> createFileRollingThriftAppender(
       File basePath,